joehawkens/data-structures-tutorial/2-Linkedlist.md

 # Documentation [How to use it?]

-### Linked lists are best created by using a class...take a look at this example to get a feel of how it's structured with a class...
+### Linked lists are best created by using classes...take a look at this example to get a feel of how it's structured with a class...

 ``` Python
 class linked_list():